voxduy/voxduy.github.io/_tabs/about.md

 ## About Me

-I am a Senior Network Engineer with extensive experience across multiple networking domains, including planning, design, implementation, troubleshooting, support, verification, and testing.
+I'm a Senior Network Engineer with extensive experience across multiple networking domains, including planning, design, implementation, troubleshooting, support, verification, and testing.

 I have worked extensively with network vendors such as Juniper (primarily), Cisco, Dell, HP, Fortinet, H3C, Huawei, and Aruba.
 Additionally, I play a key role in the implementation, maintenance, and operation of the DDoS Protection System.